inductiva/inductiva/inductiva/coastal/README.md

           percentile_above_water=20)
 ```

-This bathymetry is defined in a 100x100 grid, that represent a domain 100m
+The depths of the bathymetric domain can be inspected in `bathymetry.depths`, and
-wide and 100m long.
-It can be inspected by plotting it.
+visualized with:

 ```python
 bathymetry.plot(show=True)